-The skirt on the left is cut for CURVED HIPS - the waist is neat and the darts are long and deep.
+This skirt is cut for CURVED HIPS - the waist is neat and the darts are long and deep.

-If a straight hip shape wears this skirt, there will be excess fabric on the thighs, giving the appearance of 'jodpurs'.
+If a straight hip shape wears this skirt, there is excess fabric on the thighs, giving the appearance of 'jodpurs'.

 The darts are short as the skirt widens immediately below the waist to accommodate the high hipbone.